cjacker/opensource-toolchain-ch32v/README.md

 make
 ```

-After building complete, you will get 'build/CH32V.elf', 'build/CH32V.hex' and 'build/CH32V.bin', which can be used for debugging and programming.
+After building complete, you will get 'build/CH32V.elf', 'build/CH32V.hex' and 'build/CH32V.bin', which can be used for debugging and programming later.

 # Flashing and Debugging